natete/DrupalDevDays-Ionic-Workshop/README.md

 <ion-list-header>Program</ion-list-header>
 ```

 Now we proceed to arrange our dates buttons.
-We must keep the _ngFor_ to iterate through our pages but we will change the name of the each item from _p_ to _page_ to be more concise.
+We must keep the _ngFor_ to iterate through our dates so we will change the iteration to ```let date of dates```.
 Since we don't have a behavior yet for this buttons we remove from the button the action associated with the click event:

 ```typescript
 (click)="openPage(p)"